superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 1. Your stack should have output an url in the console: follow it to visit the site.

-⚠️Important: You should keep this URL so you can check the progress in the upcoming labs.
+⚠️ Important: You should keep this URL so you can check the progress in the upcoming labs.

 ---